nawafAldawood21/KICKOFF/README.md

 The project has the following file:

 KICKOFF-IS499-V1.3.ipynb: This file contains all the data cleaning and the model and the results.
 It includes the following sections:
-Data Loading
+* Data Loading
-Data Cleaning and Preprocessing
+* Data Cleaning and Preprocessing
-Exploratory Data Analysis
+* Exploratory Data Analysis
-Feature Engineering
+* Feature Engineering
-Model Building and Training
+* Model Building and Training
-Model Evaluation
+* Model Evaluation
-Prediction and Results
+* Prediction and Results

-Usage
-To run the project, follow these steps:
+## To run the project, follow these steps:

-## Clone the repository.
+* Clone the repository.
-Navigate to the project directory.
+* Navigate to the project directory.
-Open the KICKOFF-IS499-V1.3.ipynb file in Jupyter Notebook or any other compatible environment.
+* Open the KICKOFF-IS499-V1.3.ipynb file in Jupyter Notebook or any other compatible environment.
-Run the cells in the notebook from top to bottom to clean the data, build the model, evaluate the model and predict the outcome of the matches.
+* Run the cells in the notebook from top to bottom to clean the data, build the model, evaluate the model and predict the outcome of the matches.

 ## Conclusion
 This project shows how the Random Forest algorithm can be used to predict the outcome of Football matches.
 The accuracy of the model can be improved by adding more features and using more advanced Machine Learning algorithms.
 However, it is important to note that predictions are based on historical data and may not always be accurate.